Shanbashir1/Loving-Pizza/README.md

 13. Under Manual deploy section, select main.
 14. Click deploy branch
 15. The function will start building the site.
-16. Once completed, usually takes a few minutes you can view your app.
+16. Once completed, it usually takes a few minutes before you can view your app.

 ### GITHUB
 + To deploy pages to Github the following steps were taken.